directvt/vtm/readme.md

   <img width="400" alt="Demo on YouTube" src="https://user-images.githubusercontent.com/11535558/146906370-c9705579-1bbb-4e9e-8977-47312f551cc8.gif">
 </a>

+---

-vtm is a self-hosted text-based desktop environment allowing both local and cross-platform remote access over tunneling protocols such as SSH.
-Along with classic console plain-text I/O, vtm uses DirectVT binary mode to maximize efficiency and minimize interplatform issues.
-For remote access between two hosts with vtm and ssh installed on both, all you need is the command: `vtm ssh user@host vtm`.
+vtm is a text-based desktop environment allowing remote access over tunneling protocols such as SSH.
+Along with plain-text console I/O, vtm uses binary DirectVT I/O mode to maximize efficiency and minimize cross-platform issues.
+For remote desktop access between two hosts with vtm and ssh installed on both, all you need is the command: `vtm ssh user@host vtm`.

 # Supported Platforms